adamghill/dj-angles/README.md

 #### string value

-When the dictionary value is a string, it replaces the `initial_tag_regex` + the key, and puts it into a template tag.
+When the dictionary value is a string, it replaces the `initial_tag_regex` plus the key, and puts it between "{%" and the arguments plus "%}".

 ```python
 # settings.py